Finding the Motivation to Exercise When You’re Suffering From Chronic Depression

 • Start as small as you need to.
 Even 35 minutes of brisk walking five times a week can help alleviate the symptoms of depression.
 Maybe that means you walk to the grocery store rather than take your car, or you take the scenic route on your lunch break.
 You don’t have to join a CrossFit gym or sign up for a six-week-long strength bootcamp—just find something that works for you.

 • Choose something you genuinely like to do.
 If you’re not into yoga, better get back to the drawing board.
 You’ll be a lot more likely to stick to something that you genuinely enjoy rather than something you’re forcing yourself into, so get creative here.
 What about hiking, or rock climbing, or taking a pilates class?
-What about drumming?
 What about following along with a dance instruction video on YouTube?
 This can be a really good alternative if you’re struggling with anxiety—you can do it on your own, in your own space, on your own time.

 • Take a moment to picture how you’ll feel after you exercise.
 Whatever the logistics, exercise floods your brain with feel-good chemicals, and they create a sense of euphoria, a “runner’s high,” an immediate feeling of warmth and wellness.
 When you’re having a hard time finding the motivation to move, make that feeling your carrot by bringing it to mind intentionally and purposefully.